 - UV exposure: Melanomas and non-melanoma skin cancers

-- Overweight/obesity: Breast (post-menopause), bowel, kidney, liver, endometrial, ovarian, stomach, oesophagus, gallbladder, pancreatic and prostate (advanced) cancers
+- Overweight/obesity: Breast (post-menopause), bowel, kidney, liver, endometrial, ovarian, stomach, oesophagus, thyroid, gallbladder, pancreatic, multiple myeloma and prostate (advanced) cancers

 - Alcohol: Mouth, throat, oesophagus, bowel, stomach, liver and breast cancers

 - Red and processed meat: Bowel and stomach cancers

 - Insufficient fruit and vegetable consumption: Bowel, stomach, lung, mouth, throat and oesophagus cancers

 - Physical inactivity: Bowel, breast (post-menopause) and endometrial cancers

 Not all cases of cancer listed above can be prevented by making healthier lifestyle choices recommended by the campaign.
 We know that 2 in 3 cancer cases in Australia are caused by risk factors that are not modifiable including age, genetics, family history, chronic inflammation, immunosuppression and hormonal changes.